NaiyanJones/naiyanjones.github.io/_pages/contact.md

 title: "Contact"
 ---

-Need to fill a position or need a project completed?
-Or interested in my work and looking for advice?
-Any other enquires?
+Interested in my work or looking to fill a position?
 Then let's chat and connect using the form below.

 <form
   action="https://formspree.io/xoqkdwla"